fusioncharts/dev_centre_docs/chart-guide/standard-charts/treemap.md

 * Use the `height` attribute to set the height of the chart, in pixels.

 * Use the `dataFormat` attribute to set the format, in which data will be passed to the `chart` object.
-Note that this attribute can accept any one among two different sets of values - either `json` (JSON data to render the chart is passed to the `dataSource` attribute) and `jsonurl` (the relative path to a .json file is passed to the `dataSource` attribute), or `xml` and `xmlurl`.
+Note that this attribute can accept anyone among two different sets of values - either `json` (JSON data to render the chart is passed to the `dataSource` attribute) and `jsonurl` (the relative path to a .json file is passed to the `dataSource` attribute) or `xml` and `xmlurl`.

 * Use the `dataSource` attribute to specify the source from which the chart will fetch data, depending on the value passed to the `dataFormat` attribute.